 15 Freezer Meals to Take to New Moms

-Since you had so much fun doing all of the last-minute baby shower DIYs for your bestie, you’ll love treating her to some freezer-friendly meals now that her little bundle of joy has finally arrived.
-Her days are going to be full of late-night feedings and trying desperately to iron out that 30-minute morning routine for moms, so any help she can get will be *majorly* appreciated.
+Since you had so much fun with the baby shower ideas for your bestie, you’ll love treating her to some freezer meals now that her little bundle of joy has finally arrived.
+Her days are going to be full of late-night feedings and trying desperately to iron out her new morning routine, so any help she can get will be *majorly* appreciated.
 Keep scrolling for 15 recipes, from breakfast to dessert, that you can freeze and deliver to all of your new mommy pals.

-5. Egg Muffins With Kale, Roasted Red Peppers and Feta Cheese: For most new families, breakfast probably means a bowl of cereal or a granola bar at best.
-These muffins are the perfect portion size and just as easy to warm up as pouring a bowl of Lucky Charms. (via Two Peas and Their Pod)
+For most new families, breakfast probably means a bowl of cereal or a granola bar at best.
+These muffins are the perfect portion size and it's just as easy to warm them up as it is to pour a bowl of Lucky Charms. (via Two Peas and Their Pod)

 Follow us on Pinterest for more easy + delicious recipe ideas.